pmacellaro/FoodSite/README.md

 ## User Experience:
 Select food items from a pre-built menu with mouse-over displaying nutritional information of single food items.
 Add and remove food items to a plate to see total nutritional information.
 Submit custom food items to create new food items on the menu.
 Receive ratings of their plate by clicking a rate-my-meal button.
 Unlock new achievements and facts about the total nutritional information as total calories increases.

+## Quick-Start Guide:
+1. clone repository onto your local machine
+2. cd into directory on your terminal
+3. run `json-server --watch db.json`
+4. open index.html in your browser to view our website

 ## Features:
 - Listeners:
     - **Click** food items from menu to add to plate